Inflatable Hot Tubs Frequently Asked Questions

 What if the hot tub gets a puncture?

-A repair kit is included with most hot tubs just in case.
+A repair kit should be included with most inflatable hot tubs just in case.
 It obviously makes sense to choose the toughest spa fabric that you can find though.

 Can I use an inflatable hot tub over winter?